-To reflect the activities in support of non-discrimination, as well as the results obtained from the implementation of diversity policy in the Company's annual report.
+To reflect the activities in support of nondiscrimination, as well as the results obtained from the implementation of diversity policies in the Company's annual report.

 We continue to adhere to the Network of Companies Committed to Diversity, Red+D.